Capstone Wealth Partners

 Students have many decisions available to them for life after high school–career, trade school, community college, military, 2-year or 4-year degree.
 All are excellent choices depending on the student and their future goals.

-As freshmen, they can start building their resume of extracurricular activities, community, and eventually work experiences.
+As freshmen, they can build their resume of extracurricular activities, community, and work experiences.
 These activities are great ways to feel more engaged in school.
 All are valuable nuggets of information on the college application.
 A student does not need 10 different activities.
-In fact, colleges would prefer that a student have one, two, or three activities that they pursue, show passion for, and grow into over the years.
+Colleges would prefer that students have one, two, or three activities that they pursue, show passion for, and grow into over the years.

 Start keeping track of all the details about honors/awards, activities, community service, extracurricular activities, and leadership positions in the student’s high school years.
 You’ll need that information when they apply to college.
 You don’t want to be trying to recreate that information in August of a child’s senior year.